sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 ![Click the big SET UP button](/img/mastodon-two-factor/4-setup-2fa.png)

-You'll now be presented with a square QR code and a string of uppercase letters and numbers.
-Both the QR code and the letter s and numbers represent your second-factor "secret".
+You'll now be presented with a square QR code and a text string of uppercase letters and numbers.
+Both the QR code and the text string represent your second-factor "secret".

 ![QR code and text codes exposed](/img/mastodon-two-factor/5-2fa-codes.png)

-Get out your mobile device and open your TOTP app.
-We want to scan this QR code into your app.
+We want to scan this QR code into your authenticator app.
+Get out your mobile device and open your authenticator app.Depending on the app, you'll need to tap a button to add a new account via scanning a QR code.
 Hold your phone up to the computer monitor, framing the QR code with your camera.
-Your TOTP app should add your Mastodon account and display a 6-digit number that changes every 30 seconds.
+Your authenticator app should add your Mastodon account and display a 6-digit number that changes every 30 seconds.
 (Optionally, you can store the text secret somewhere safe, like a piece of paper or a password manager.)

 Enter the current 6-digit code and click ENABLE to continue.